naorbash/2FunctionsTwitterAPI/README.md

 https://naorbashertwitterapi.herokuapp.com/getTweets?q=Trump&count=5&until=2017-07-06
 ```
 ### Query Explanation:
-q = **Search query: tell us the topic you want to see tweets about - A Required Field**
+q = **Search query: tell me the topic you want to see tweets about - A Required Field**

 count = **The number of tweets to return per page, up to a maximum of 100.
 Defaults to 15**